robotology/whole-body-controllers/README.md

 # whole-body-controllers

-A collection of Matlab/Simulink whole body controllers for balancing and walking of humanoid robots.
+A collection of Matlab/Simulink whole body controllers for humanoid robots.

 ## Dependencies